Likelihood-free inference of phylogenetic tree posterior distributions: Introduction

 Simulation-based or likelihood-free inference has emerged as a powerful paradigm for estimation under probabilistic models under which likelihood evaluations are intractable but sampling is cheap~\citep{cranmer2020frontier,lueckmann2021benchmarking}.
-In particular, this paradigm has leveraged advances in deep learning to produce methods that approximate posterior distributions by neural networks trained over data simulated under probabilistic models~\citep{greenberg2019automatic,lueckmann2021benchmarking}.
-Among these methods, neural posterior estimation~\cite[NPE,][]{lueckmann2021benchmarking} defines a family of distribution parameterized by a neural network whose weights are then optimized to approximate the posterior.
-In addition to working around the need for likelihood evaluations, NPE is amortized: training the network can take time but performing inferences with the trained network is typically very fast.
-However, defining a parameterized family of distributions that is appropriate for the posteriors of phylogenies given sequences is not straighforward.
+This paradigm has leveraged advances in deep learning to approximate posterior distributions by neural networks trained over data simulated under probabilistic models~\citep{greenberg2019automatic,lueckmann2021benchmarking}.
+Among these methods, neural posterior estimation \citep[NPE,][]{lueckmann2021benchmarking} defines a family of distributions parameterized by a neural network whose weights are then optimized to approximate the posterior.
+In addition to working around the need for likelihood evaluation, NPE is amortized: training the network can take time but performing inferences with the trained network is typically very fast.
+By contrast, existing variational inference and Monte Carlo samplers require new computation every time a new inference is done.
+On the other hand, NPE require to define a parameterized family of distributions that is appropriate for the posteriors of phylogenies given sequences, which is not straightforward.